bolt/docs/source/internals.md

 Bootstrapping
 -------------
 As mentioned before, Bolt is a Silex application.
-In the code, there is an ubiquitous `$app`, which is an instance of `\Silex\Application`.
+As such, it is a good idea to familiarize yourself with Silex, because when hacking the code or creating your own extenions, you can basically do whatever can be done in Silex in general.
+In the Bolt code, there is an ubiquitous `$app`, which is an instance of `Bolt\Application`, which extends `\Silex\Application`.
 Basically, this is 'the application', and most of the components that are used in Bolt are created as services via Dependancy Injection.
 If you want to know more about these subjects, we heartily recommend these articles about Dependency Injection:

   - [An introduction to Pimple and Service Containers](http://jtreminio.com/tag/dependency-injection/)
   - [What is Dependency Injection?](http://fabien.potencier.org/article/11/what-is-dependency-injection)

 In Bolt, this `$app` will be available in the majority of the code, and so are all of the services, libraries and variables that are part of.

 All of these are created in `app/bootstrap.php`.
 Read the code in that file, to get a feeling for what can be accessed through the `$app` object.
 Most of the services definged there are Symfony components, about which you can read on the Silex Documentation page on [Service Providers](http://silex.sensiolabs.org/documentation), or on the [Symfony Components page](http://symfony.com/components).
 The next largest group are the Bolt components.
 These can be recognized by the `Bolt\` namespace.
-These components are autoloaded, and can be found in `app/src/Bolt/`
+These components are autoloaded, and can be found in `app/src/Bolt/`.
-.

 Debug Bar, {{ print() }} and \util::var_dump()
 ----------------------------------------------